 AWS IoT analytics automates all the steps required to run analytics on IoT data.
-It is fully integrated with AWS IoT Core so it is easy to collect data and begin performing analytics.
+AWS IoT Analytics can accept data from any source like Amazon Kinesis, S3 or other sources, using an ingestion API and is fully integrated with AWS IoT Core so it is easy to collect data and begin performing analytics.
 First, you define a channel by using MQTT topic filters to specify only the data you want to store and analyze.
 Once the channel is set up, you configure a pipeline to process your data.
 The pipeline can perform data transformations, execute conditional statements, and enrich messages with data from external sources.

 Collect only the data you want to store and analyze – You use the AWS IoT Analytics console to configure AWS IoT Analytics to receive messages from devices through MQTT topic filters in various formats and frequencies.
 IoT Analytics validates that the data is within specific parameters you define and creates channels.
 Then the service routes the channels to appropriate pipelines for message processing, transformation, and enrichment.

 Cleanse and filter – AWS IoT Analytics let you define AWS Lambda functions that can be triggers on when IoT Analytics detects missing data, so you can run code to estimate and fill gaps.
 You can also define max/min filters and percentile thresholds to remove outliers in your data.

 Time-Series Data Store - AWS IoT Analytics stores the device data in an IoT optimized time-series data store for analysis.
 You can manage access permissions, implement data retention policies and export your data to external access points.

 Store Processed and Raw Data - AWS IoT Analytics stores the processed data and also automatically stores the raw ingested data so you can process it at a later time.